fluxninja/aperture/docs/content/get-started/installation/controller/controller.md

-The closed feedback loop functions primarily by monitoring the variables reflecting stability conditions (i.e. process variables) and compares them against set points.
+The closed feedback loop functions primarily by monitoring the variables reflecting stability conditions (i.e. process variables) and compares them against setpoints.
 The difference in the variable values against these points is referred to as the error signal.
 The feedback loop then works to minimize these error signals by determining and distributing control actions, that adjust these process variables and maintain their values within the optimal range.

 ## Controller CRD